-Cracklings are pieces of either pork or poultry fat trimmings that have been fried until brown and crispy and most of the fat has been rendered out.
-After frying, cracklings can be salted or seasoned with hot pepper or another spice.
+Cracklings are pieces of either pork or poultry fat trimmings that have been fried until brown and crispy, and most of the fat has been rendered out.
+After cooking, cracklings can be salted or seasoned with hot pepper or another spice.

 Don't Throw Away the Fat

 The byproduct of making cracklings is the rendered fat known as lard.
 Lard used to be the preferred fat for cooking and baking but, because of its saturated fat, it fell into disfavor except in the case of some pie crust and ethnic recipes.
 Recently, though, the pundits are again extolling the virtues of saturated fats over trans fats (in moderation, of course).

 What can you do with cracklings?

 Other than eating these delicious morsels out of hand, they are often incorporated into biscuit or bread dough (cracklin' bread) before baking.

 Some folks slip them into scrambled eggs and onions, use them to flavor cabbage dishes, gravies, sauces, and other foods.

 Some refer to the crispy skin of a pork roast after it has been cooked as cracklings, but elsewhere cracklings aren't the byproduct of a roast; they are intentionally fried pieces of meat-and-fat scraps and are not the same as pork rinds, the puffy prepackaged affairs found in the snack aisle of most supermarkets.